powerjg/learning_gem5/part3/fs_config.rst

     boot  etc  lib   lib64  mnt         proc  sbin  tmp  var

 This simple run script also ran an application ``/sbin/m5`` on the simulated machine.
-This application allows you to comminucate from the simulated system to the simulator on the host system.
+This application allows you to communicate from the simulated system to the simulator on the host system.
 By running ``/sbin/m5 exit`` we are asking the simulator to exit.
 There are other options to the ``m5`` program as well.
 You can run ``/sbin/m5 --help`` to see all the options.